pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

   ```

 5. To verify the correctness of your public fullnode, as outlined in the section [Verify the correctness of your FullNode](/nodes/full-node/fullnode-source-code-or-docker#verify-the-correctness-of-your-public-fullnode), you will need to:
-   - Set up a port-forwarding mechanism directly to the aptos pod in one ssh terminal, and
+   - Set up a port-forwarding mechanism directly to the pont pod in one ssh terminal, and
    - Test it in another ssh terminal.

    Follow the below steps:

-   * Set up the port-forwarding to the aptos-fullnode pod.
-Use `kubectl get pods -n aptos` to get the name of the pod:
+   * Set up the port-forwarding to the pont-fullnode pod.
+Use `kubectl get pods -n pont` to get the name of the pod:

       ```bash
-      kubectl port-forward -n aptos <pod-name> 9101:9101
+      kubectl port-forward -n pont <pod-name> 9101:9101
       # for example:
-      kubectl port-forward -n aptos devnet0-aptos-fullnode-0 9101:9101
+      kubectl port-forward -n pont devnet0-pont-fullnode-0 9101:9101
       ```

    * Open a new ssh terminal.
 Execute the following curl calls to verify the correctness:

       ```bash
-      curl -v http://0:9101/metrics 2> /dev/null | grep "aptos_state_sync_version{type=\"synced\"}"
+      curl -v http://0:9101/metrics 2> /dev/null | grep "pont_state_sync_version{type=\"synced\"}"

-      curl -v http://0:9101/metrics 2> /dev/null | grep "aptos_connections{direction=\"outbound\""
+      curl -v http://0:9101/metrics 2> /dev/null | grep "pont_connections{direction=\"outbound\""
       ```

    * Exit port-forwarding when you are done by entering control-c in the terminal.

 ## Update public fullnode with new releases

-Aptos devnet releases can be of two types:
+Pont devnet releases can be of two types:
-- One with a data wipe to startover the Aptos blockchain
+- One with a data wipe to startover the Pont blockchain
 - Second type is only a software update without a data wipe.

 ### Upgrade with data wipe